Royals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Salvador Perez and the Kansas City Royals will take the field on Monday at Oakland-Alameda County Coliseum against Paul Blackburn, who is the named starter for the Oakland Athletics.
-First pitch will be at 9:40 PM ET.
+The Kansas City Royals and Bobby Witt Jr. head into the second of a three-game series against Esteury Ruiz and the Oakland Athletics on Tuesday at Oakland-Alameda County Coliseum.

-The favored Athletics have -135 moneyline odds against the underdog Royals, who are listed at +110.
-The over/under is 8 runs for the game.
+The favored Royals have -125 moneyline odds against the underdog Athletics, who are listed at +105.
+The over/under is 8.5 runs for the game (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.